A documentary film whose aim is to expose contemporary gentrification in San Francisco's Mission District. Read more

 1 backer Limited (29 left of 30)

 You will receive in the mail a special art PRINT by local SF artist Kristin Jensen.
-(Photo to the LEFT and BOTTOM)Estimated delivery:Ships within the US only
+(Photo to the LEFT and BOTTOM)Estimated delivery:Only ships to: United States

 5 backers Limited (15 left of 20)

-With a $25 backing you will receive a DVD of 'Mi Casa No Es Su Casa' delivered via grand old postage mail.Estimated delivery:Ships within the US only
+With a $25 backing you will receive a DVD of 'Mi Casa No Es Su Casa' delivered via grand old postage mail.Estimated delivery:Only ships to: United States

 12 backers Limited (18 left of 30)

 You will receive a ticket to the screening of 'Mi Casa No Es Su Casa' at a TBD location in San Francisco.Estimated delivery: